craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/General Texts/Guild Texts/Bueracracy and Forms/Guild of Adventurers Admission of Knowledge Assessment 1.md

 7. In the Deserts of Tetrimoc, the town of Kickoff is the most potent harvesting grounds for what rare and powerful material (1 point)?

 8. Coalition City is sectioned into eight wards, each of which serves a specific purpose within the city.
-What is the name of the ninth ward that serves as overflow from the other wards, and as the central pathway through the city (1 point)?
+What is the name of the ninth ward that serves as both an overflow for the other wards, and as the central pathway through the city (1 point)?

 9. The Kingdom of Prosper is an empire with a brutal history of war.
 What do the people call the first war the Kingdom waged (1 point)?

 10. Name or describe a major commodity exported by a member-faction of the Democratic Combine of Peoples (1 point)?

 ## Important Names
-11. Who among the following four powerful women do not claim the title of 'The Red Mistress'?
+11. Who among the following powerful women do not claim the title of 'The Red Mistress'?
 	A. Alergra Barrowinch
 	B. Agrandica Alamore
 	C. Benkaei Avory